keivan-amini/Automated-Grow-Box-for-mushrooms-project/README.md

 * **NC**: no connection (not used);
 * **GROUND**: connected to the ground of the circuit.

-As an example of the electronic connections you could just copy the electronics of the following picture, *but be careful: in the software implementation the pins connected are not the same!* Eventually, just remember to look and change some small parts of the main code.
+As an example of the electronic connections you could just copy the electronics of the following picture, *but be careful: in our software implementation the pins connected are not the same!* Eventually, just remember to look and change some small parts of the main code.

 <p align="center">
   <img src="https://github.com/keivan-amini/Automated-Grow-Box-for-mushrooms-project/blob/main/untitled_s_wZeH3bKRx2-removebg-preview.png?raw=true" align="centre"  alt="Grow Box"/>